 DG: What were your main tasks this summer?

-TB: My main task was improving Grower Information Form site (GIF 2.0), particularly writing narratives for producers in cases where we didn’t have narratives in English but did have information with origin offices or forms growers had filled out.
-In some cases I was able to interview producer organizations directly and hear their story, which was a lot of fun.
+TB: My main task was improving the Grower Information Form site (GIF 2.0), particularly writing narratives for producers in cases where we didn’t have narratives in English but did have information with origin offices or forms growers had filled out.
+In some cases I was able to interview producer organizations directly and hear their stories, which was a lot of fun.
 I also linked to all relevant blog posts.

-I created a document showing where things are now with GIF, which active suppliers have narratives, missing pictures, blogs, etc. Things are pretty good, just missing a few suppliers that I haven’t been able to track down information on.
-Six profiles missing, four of which are Brazil.
+I created a document showing where things are now with GIF, which active suppliers have narratives, missing pictures, blogs, etc. Things are pretty good, we’re just missing a few suppliers that I haven’t been able to track down information on.
+Six profiles are missing, four of which are in Brazil.
 But we can link those to profile of the exporter, Bourbon Specialty Coffees, which is a pretty solid profile.

 DG: Is that all you did?

-TB: No. I also did some translating, reformatting training materials, Green Mountain mailing (haha, although that was not supposed to be quite such an adventure), research for the harvest update, other research projects for Sara.
+TB: No. I also did some translating, reformatting training materials, Green Mountain mailing (haha, although that was not supposed to be quite such an adventure), research for the harvest update, and other research projects for Sara.
 For example, looking into Nicaraguan banking policy.

 DG: So Sara could come to you with a new project and you could sort of juggle that?

 TB: Yeah, it was great.
 I get frustrated when I only have one project, even if it is a really great project.
 The GIF project was great, because even within one project there were a lot of moving pieces to juggle.
 With almost any project you can’t just sit down and do it, because there is a lot of waiting for information involved.
-So if there is a lot of things you can balance is a lot better.
+So if there are a lot of things you can balance it is a lot better.

 My opinion is that is better to give the fellows more to do than you expect us to be able to do.
 It’s better to sort of overshoot the mark than to estimate what you think we’ll be able to do and sort of scramble if we get that stuff down.
 And if we don’t finish everything, then we don’t finish everything.